Domiii/project-empire/README.md

 ## TODO

-Recently DONE:
-* Fix tree rendering
-* write stageEndTime when ending stage
-* when updating last stage in node, update parent status as well
-* When last stage is "finished", also finish entire project
-* Fix handling of multiple groups of contributors
-* Allow form schema items to be functions to determine what to insert
-* Form schema builder: Provide dbdi injection to those functions
-* Display forms of stages
-* Move all "project control" components into their own files
-* Determine + keep track of "currently active stage"
-* check if given stage is ascendant of current stage?
-* hasStageReviewerPrivilege: stage status override by reviewer/gm
-* ProgressStatusBar

-TODO:
+Feature: Project Control
+* Data model data structure: "list of iterations" for repeatable stage nodes
+* add iterations for repeatable nodes (when? where? what about delete?)
 * Add proper conditions for "finishing" stages
-  * when updating contributor status, also update stage status
   * when updating stage status of active stage, also update activeStagePath
-  * when user triggers change in activeStagePath and route matches that stagePath → redirect to new active stage
+  * when user triggers change in activeStagePath and route matches that stagePath → redirect to new active stage?
   * enable/disable forms + form buttons under given conditions
   * add 完成 buttons to forms to update contributor status
   * disable 完成 buttons when form is not valid yet
 * add row below ProjectProgressBar with one ProjectContributorStatus per contributor
-* StageContentView:
-  * What to show in stages where there is no forms or where the form is not the main point?
-  * How to aggregate all relevant (previously composed) data in the current stage?
 * fix form reset problem, use `onChange` to:
   * store React state to store changed version
   * auto-save form content (e.g. Google Docs auto-saves after a change has occured and then no change has occured for 3s)
-* Prepare all form files + forms
 * form frontend: disabled forms
 * form frontend: GM can overview all form results
+* StageContentView:
+  * What to show in stages where there is no forms or where the form is not the main point?
+  * How to aggregate all relevant (previously composed) data in the current stage?
+* Prepare all form files + forms
 * forms: always add meta choices: "don't make sense" 不合理, "don't care" 不管, "don't understand" 不懂, "not now" 再說
 * forms: always add an "other/comment" 註解 option
-* feature: add iterations for repeatable nodes
 * handle project archiving properly
 * allow project team editing to add "any user" (not just users w/o project)
 * feature: Admin can change own user for debugging (through FirebaseAuthDataProvider)
+* When ProgressStatusBar is too long, slide to proper position

+Feature: LFG
+*

+Feature: Project Invitations

+Feature: Proper mission lists + editing
+*

+Feature: Skills, Rubrics + Evaluation
+*

+Feature: Performance
 * basic performance optimizations

-* When ProgressStatusBar is too long, slide to proper position
+Feature: Monitor yourself
+* Once a day, offer to check/monitor yourself
+* Check goal vs. strategy/implementation alignment
+* Allow "supporters"/mentors to record their observations of students

+Feature: Data middleware
+* Data model: higher level data structures within the data model?
+* Data model data structure: StagePath

 #### Motivation
 `rrf v2.0` does not use `immutable` anymore, so `reselect` won't be of any help with data caching.